K-OpenNet/ONOS-LISP/README.md

 https://wiki.onosproject.org/display/ONOS/Wiki+Home

-The implementation of LISP mapping system is already implemented on ONOS source tree.
+The implementation of LISP mapping system is already contained on ONOS source tree.
 You can find out LISP mapping system implementation at org.onosproject.onos-lisp pakage.